tundish/proclets/proclets/doc/intro.rst

 Petri Nets and Workflows
 ::::::::::::::::::::::::

-Petri Nets are a means of modelling real-world processes.
+Petri Nets are a way to describe all sorts of real-world processes.
 They have many applications in Physics, Chemistry and Biology.

-In Software Engineering too, when we need to design a distributed system, it helps to build a model of that system first, so we can understand how the components must interact.
+In Software Engineering too, when we need to design a distributed system, we want to build a model of that system first, so we can understand how the components must interact.

 Since the 1970s software architects have used graphical notations to describe operational behaviour.
 Most recently